How to Defrost Your Windshield in Less Than One Minute

 This easy-to-make solution can clear your windshield in less than a minute and get you on the road fast.
 Simply mix 1/3 part water and 2/3 part isopropyl or rubbing alcohol.
 Pour the solution into a spray bottle, and in the morning, spray it on your windshield.
 The ice will disappear instantly!
 You can also spray the solution on your car handles and doors if they are frozen shut.
 Still keep your scraper handy, though, as you may need to scrape off some excess chunks of ice.
 (Find out more genius uses for rubbing alcohol.)

-This works because isopropyl doesn’t freeze until it reaches -128°F (-89°C).
+This works because isopropyl doesn’t freeze until it reaches -89°C (-128°F).
 Therefore, you can also keep the spray bottle in your car without worrying about it freezing over night.
-(Here’s what you should never leave in your car in the winter.)
+(Just make sure you never leave this in your car in the winter.)